ACTION MACHINE INC

 Reverse engineering combines forensics, engineering, and creativity in the ultimate problem-solving puzzle.
 Starting with deconstructing a part, engineers work backward to recreate the original design.

-fine-tuning performance, replicating a part, or circumventing a supply chain delay, reverse engineering provides a map from a broken part into a functioning one.
+This makes it possible to recreate or improve the part in question.
+Whether it's fine-tuning performance, replicating a part, or circumventing a supply chain delay, reverse engineering provides a map from a broken part into a functioning one.

 The Five-Step Reverse Engineering Process